cfaucher2018/cfaucher2018.github.io/index.md

 # HTML 10/26/18

-This week I learned about html.
-I also learned about how to code in html mode.
-I also learned about the many different types of code that is used in html form.
 I also learned about how to use html to create my own website.
 I also learned how to code while useing tages to create my own website.
 I aslo learned about how to take an images and a video and to turn it into code so that it can be displayed on my website.
+I also learned about h1 through h6 to create headers for websites.
+I also learned about the tag form.
+I also learned about the input tag to input things into a website.

 ---